rdvnnl/kotlin-web-site/docs/topics/properties.md

 ### Backing properties

-Sometimes you might want more flexibility than using a backing field can provide.
+Sometimes you might need more flexibility than using a [backing field](#backing-fields) can provide.
 For example, if you have an API where you want to be able to modify the property internally but not externally.
 In such cases, you can use a coding pattern called a _backing property_.

-For example, you have a `ShoppingCart` class with an `items` property that contains everything in the shopping cart.
+In the following example, the `ShoppingCart` class has an `items` property that represents everything in the shopping cart.
 You want the `items` property to be read-only outside the class but still allow one "approved" way for the user to modify the `items` property directly.
-In your code, you create a private backing property called `_items` and a public property called `items` that delegates to the backing property's value.
+To achieve this, you can define a private backing property called `_items` and a public property called `items` that delegates to the backing property's value.

 ```kotlin